jjsch-dev/esp32-thermistor/README.md

 ## Behavior analysis

-To evaluate the performance of a thermistor that is connected to an analog digital converter, (in addition to the quality and precision of it), many things can alter the result, for example the stability of the power source, the Ripple of VDD 3.3V , the resolution of the series resistance, but especially the linearity of the ADC converter that has implemented Espressif in ESP32.
+To evaluate the performance of a thermistor that is connected to an analog digital converter, (in addition to the quality and precision of the same), many things can alter the result, for example, the stability of the power supply, the Ripple of VDD 3.3 V. , the precision of the series resistor, but especially the linearity of the ADC converter that Espressif has implemented in ESP32.
 I must say that the quality of the ESP32-C3 has surprised me, after using the characterization function of the ADC, the mV measurement is extremely accurate for a processor of this price.

 In the following images you can compare the measurement made with the oscilloscope at the analog channel input of the ESP32-C3 and the monitor output where the measured thermistor temperature is logged, as you can see the difference is a few mV.